Keyframes/jQuery.Keyframes/README.md

 Vendor Prefixing
 ----------------
 [Prefix Free](http://leaverou.github.io/prefixfree/) is used on the generated css to automatically add vendor prefixes.
+This means you should avoid adding any vendor prefixes to your defined css.
 For convenience, it is bundled into the minified version.

 Usage